kreycraft0/KREYCRAFT/README.md

 ## Abstract
 Make an open-source design for an airplace and ways to construct it

-This is how far from a Brno in a car based on oalley www.oalley.net/map/uhy this project should improve the range that i currently have for 30 mins, 1h, 3h, 5h, 7h, 10h, 11h, 12h where 8 hours of a travel is least comfortable assuming that distance between brno and bremen (8 hour and +- 30mins of travel) is 767km which would cost 22036CZK (967.18 USD) assuming fuel costing 28 CZK (1.23 USD) per liter of Diesel.
+This is how far from a Brno in a car based on oalley www.oalley.net/map/uhy this project should improve the range that i currently have for 30 mins, 1h, 3h, 5h, 7h, 10h, 11h, 12h where 8 hours of a travel is least comfortable assuming that distance between brno and bremen (8 hour and +- 30mins of travel) is 767km which would cost 22036CZK (967.18 USD) assuming fuel costing 28 CZK (1.23 USD) per litre of Diesel.
 ![](https://i.imgur.com/WSRk9U1.png)